-Comment.
-The reference in subdivision (a) of Section 10165 to Section 10161 make clear that the court has discretion to determine the total amount of compensation to be allocated under Section 10165.
+The reference in subdivision (a) to Section 10161 make clear that the court has discretion to determine the total amount of compensation to be allocated under Section 10165.
+See the Comment to Section 10161.

 Subdivision (b) continues a portion of the first sentence of former Probate Code Section 761 without substantive change.
 The introductory clause of subdivision (b), referring to Section 10162, makes clear that the right to compensation under subdivision (b) is subject to the limitation stated in Section 10162.
 See Review of Selected 1955 Code Legislation, at 160 (Cal.
 Cont.
 Ed.
 Bar 1955) (50-50 split of former Section 761 subject to one-half of the difference limit of former Probate Code Section 785).